Blosc/c-blosc2/doc/reference/b2nd.rst

 .. doxygentypedef:: b2nd_context_t

 Creation
 ++++++++

 ..  doxygenfunction:: b2nd_create_ctx

 Destruction
 +++++++++++

 ..  doxygenfunction:: b2nd_free_ctx

 Array
 -----

 A Blosc2 NDim array is a n-dimensional object that can be managed by the associated functions.
-Furthermore, Blosc2 NDim only stores type size (not the data type), and every item of an array has the same size.
+The functions let users to perform different operations with these arrays like copying, getting, setting or converting data into buffers or files and vice-versa.
-On the other hand, array functions let users to perform different operations with these arrays like copying, getting, setting or converting data into buffers or files and vice-versa.
+Furthermore, Blosc2 NDim only stores the type size (not the data type), and every item of an array has the same size.

 The `b2nd_array_t` type struct is where all data and metadata for an array is stored:

 .. doxygenstruct:: b2nd_array_t

 Creation
 ++++++++